II. Qualifications to be a Candidate

 Use the Candidate Filing Guide linked below as a reference for filing your FCPA reports and file with the appropriate authority according to the deadlines laid out in the Filing Calendar linked below.
 When in doubt -- FILE, even if it is only the waiver.
 In addition, familiarize yourself with the Candidate Filing Guidelines, and Campaign Advertising Disclaimer Guidelines.

 - FCPA Filing Calendar: Please follow all deadlines set forth in this calendar.
-File these forms directly with the Secretary of State or Probate Judge.

 - Campaign Finance Report Form: This is the new monthly and weekly reporting form for candidates and elected officials.